sabramedia/pigeonwp/README.txt

 ```

 == Changelog ==
+= 1.6.6 =
+* Added a tags array to the JavaScript to send post tags to Pigeon

 = 1.6.5 =
 * Added a categories array to the JavaScript to send post categories to Pigeon